Rare footage of Nina Simone performing Leonard Cohen song ‘Suzanne’ in Rome, 1969

 “He was ‘drinking me in’ more than I even recognised if you know what I mean,” Verdal said.
 “I took all that moment for granted.
 I just would speak and I would move and I would encourage and he would just kind of like sit back and grin while soaking it all up, and I wouldn’t always get feedback, but I felt his presence really being with me.”

 What makes Simone’s version of the track so special is that she breathes new life into the song rather than delivering it from the male-gaze perspective that Cohen wrote it from.
 Instead, Simone performs it from Suzanne’s perspective, a decision which makes it the definitive cover of the 1967 single.
+There aren’t many people who can match up to Nina Simone on vocals, and she confirms herself as the queen on this cover.

 Her stunning performance of the track from Rome in 1969 is all different types of iconic.
 With her unmatched vocal ability bringing a different ingredient into the mix, Simone puts a unique spin onto a song that countless artists like Bruce Springsteen, R.E.M and Joan Baez have all immaculately performed over the years.
 But there’s something about Simone’s voice that just makes her version unparalleled.

-The track featured as the opening number on her 1969 album To Love Somebody and although the studio version of ‘Suzanne’ is utterly glorious, when she transitions it into the live arena she manages to elevate her cover even further and it is a must-watch, enjoy it below.
+The track featured as the opening number on her 1969 album To Love Somebody, and although the studio version of ‘Suzanne‘ is utterly glorious, when she transitions it into the live arena she manages to elevate her cover even further, and it is a must-watch.
+Enjoy it below.